 Are you not familiar with the term “sideload“?
 Sideload in Windows 10 it means the process of installing apps on your computer that hasn’t gone through the certification process to appear in the Store and to run on a Windows device.

 APPX application architecture is very important while creating the application package.
-I have seen the APPX application deployment errors because of wrong architecture use in the APPX package.
+I have seen the APPX application deployment errors because of the wrong architecture use in the APPX package.

 It is highly recommended that you build your APPX app package to target all architectures.
 Universal Windows Platform (UWP) apps can be configured to run on the following architectures: x86, x64, ARM.